lassekongo83/adw-gtk3/customizing.md

 ### Supported named colors
 ```
-window_bg_color # The main background color
+window_bg_color    # The main background color used on GtkWindow
 window_fg_color    # The main foreground text color
 view_bg_color      # A secondary background color used in icon views, text fields, etc
 view_fg_color      # Secondary foreground text color
 accent_bg_color    # Something colorful!
 accent_fg_color    # The text over the accent color
 accent_color       # Can be the same as accent_bg_color, but maybe with a slightly brighter tone
 headerbar_bg_color # The headerbar background
-headerbar_fg_color # The headerbar foreground text color
+headerbar_fg_color # The headerbar foreground text color (not 100% implemented)
+card_bg_color      # The background color of lists
+card_fg_color      # The text color on lists (not 100% implemented)
+popover_bg_color   # The background color of popovers and menus
+popover_fg_color   # The text color on popovers (not 100% implemented)
 ```

+*Note that GTK-4 use a lot of transparent widgets, adw-gtk3 doesn't.
+This is because of performance reasons.
+So some colors may not look the same if you compare with a libadwaita app vs a GTK-3 app.
+(It should still be close enough.)*